VertaAI/modeldb/client/verta/docs/tutorials/querying.rst

 Operators
 ^^^^^^^^^

-The operators currently supported by the Client are:
+The operators currently supported by the client are:

 * ``==``
 * ``!=``